serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 $ serverless
 ```

-### Custom domain name (Coming soon!)
+### Custom domain name

 In most cases you wouldn't want to use CloudFront's distribution domain to access your application.
-Instead, you can specify a custom domain name:
+Instead, you can specify a custom domain name.

+First, make sure you've purchased your domain within Route53.
+Then simply configure your `subdomain` and `domain` like the example below.

 ```yml
 # serverless.yml